TheBarret/Mechanical-Motion-Primitives/README.md

 - `InverseUndefinedError`
    Calling inverse() on a non-invertible or Governor-containing chain

-## Composition & Example
+## Chain Composition

+There are two types of chain builders, both reflect real vs unreal.
-Chains are built with ChainBuilder and are immutable once constructed.
-Validation happens at build time.
+`ICBuilder` and `CCBuilder` both immutable and only once constructed, validation happens at build time.

 ```py
 import math